-Galle, however, is considered to be the most perfectly preserved colonial town in Sri Lanka.
+Galle, on the other hand, is considered to be Sri Lanka’s most perfectly preserved colonial town.
 The Galle Fort enclosed by towering bastions is where you’ll find the old Dutch town, now a UNESCO World Heritage Site and a town of great beauty.
 The historic fort is surrounded on three sides by the ocean, and its old streets are awash with classic architecture, and boutique shops, cafes and hotels owned by local and foreign artists, writers, photographers, designers and poets.

 And that’s just the beginning.
 There are over 50 cities in Sri Lanka, each offering something unique by way of culture, history, beauty, or all of the above.